Official-Codaisseur-Graduate/lisa-client/InitialSetup.md

 4) Start the server and double check if everything is working.

-5) run npm start to start the client and add some mock data on any day.
+5) Run npm start to start the client and add some mock data on any day.
+First, add dishes by type in the lower dropdown menu with the white background.
+Then, select a date and use the upper form to add these dishes to that day.
+If your added dishes don't appear in the dropdown menu, you need to refresh the page.

-6) Make sure to make the server available online using either use serveo or a heroku link.
+6) Make sure to make the server available online using either serveo or a heroku link.
 To use Serveo copy this: `ssh -R 80:localhost:5000 serveo.net` (the 5000 is the port that the server runs on).
 Then copy it in a empty terminal and run it by typing 'yes'.
 The https link in green is your server URL.

 7) set up dialogflow: